yuriko-pixel/Momentum_clone/README.md

 As I wrote in the introduction, my app doesn't have these functions YET.
 Honestly, I didn't have enough time to finish up implementing fetch APIs.

-## 3: Responsive Desgin

-This is also the same to Google Chrome Memontum, but my app doesn't apply to mobile.
-Accordingly, the app might look bizarre on your phone.
-I recommend to check only on tablet or laptop.

 Enjoy!